gargalisha16/Clustering/README.md

 - KMeans performed well with Normalization + PCA.
 - Hierarchical methods were stable across preprocessing.
 - MeanShift automatically chooses clusters, best when exact `k` is unknown.

 ---

-## How to Run
-1. Open `Clustering_Assignment.ipynb` in Google Colab
-2. Run all cells
-3. Outputs will be generated including result tables and charts

----